-- to carry out obligations under employment, social security and social protection law; - to protect vital interests where the individual is incapable of giving consent; - for the establishment, exercise or defence of legal claims; - for substantial public interest, which is proportionate to the aim pursued; - for certain medical purposes (e.g. preventative or occupational medicine);
+- To carry out obligations under employment, social security and social protection law; - To protect vital interests where the individual is incapable of giving consent; - For the establishment, exercise or defence of legal claims; - For substantial public interest, which is proportionate to the aim pursued; - For certain medical purposes

+(e.g., preventative or occupational medicine);
-for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.

-Other conditions include, where:

-- the individual has deliberately made the information public; or - processing is carried out by a notfor-profit organisation about members / former members.
+- For archiving purposes in the public interest, scientific or historical research purposes or statistical purposes. - Other conditions include, where: - The individual has deliberately made the information public; or - Processing is carried out by a not-for-profit organization about members / former members.

-- Identify what processing conditions are being relied on to process personal data and special categories of personal data. - Validate these processing conditions still apply under the GDPR. - Legitimate interests can potentially cover processing to prevent fraud, to ensure security or for the purposes of direct marketing. - Where relying on the "legitimate interests" condition: - ensure the reasoning to rely on this is documented; - ensure it is within the reasonable expectations of the individual; - update privacy notices to include information on where the legitimate interests condition has been relied upon; - if you are a public authority, seek an alternative processing condition; - when processing children's data, conduct a detailed risk assessment and document this.
+- Identify what processing conditions are being relied on to process personal data and special categories of personal data. - Validate that these processing conditions still apply under the GDPR. - "Legitimate interests" can potentially cover processing to prevent fraud, to ensure security or for the purposes of direct marketing. - Where relying on the "legitimate interests" condition: - Ensure the reasoning to rely on this is documented; - Ensure it is within the reasonable expectations of the individual; - Update privacy notices to include information on where the "legitimate interests" condition has been relied upon; - If you are a public authority, seek an alternative processing condition; and - When processing children's data, conduct a detailed risk assessment and document this.